icypeas-tech/linkedin-adder/README.md

 ##  👨‍💻 Support

 If you have any questions or need assistance, feel free to get in touch with us.
-We're here to help and support you : support@icypeas.com
+We're here to help and support you: support@icypeas.com